NorthCoastChurch/IT-Policy/Policy 10 - Artificial Intelegence.md

 # **6. Reporting Non-Compliance**

-North Coast Church directors, managers, employees, and agents aware of any conduct that may violate this Policy have a responsibility to report it.
+North Coast Church directors, managers, employees, volunteers, and agents aware of any conduct that may violate this Policy have a responsibility to report it.
 Individuals are encouraged to make reports through normal reporting relationships beginning with their manager.
 All reports of suspected misconduct or non-compliance will be investigated by the IT Department, Legal Counsel, Human Resources, or other appropriate parties.
 Unless acting in bad faith, North Coast Church employees will not be subject to reprisals for reporting potential violations.

 If North Coast Church determines that a North Coast Church Representative has failed to comply with this Policy after an investigation concludes, then the North Coast Church Representative will be subject to disciplinary action, up to and including termination.